w3c/wai-media-guide/index.md

 {% include toc.html type="end" %}
 {:/}

-## User Experiences
+## Understanding User Experiences

-It's easy to understand that a person who is Deaf can't hear the audio, so you need to provide the important audio information in another form.
-Here are some other things to help you understand the user experience behind making audio and video accessible:
+It's easy to understand that a person who is Deaf can't hear the audio, so you need to provide important audio information in another form.
+Here are some other considerations to help you understand the user experience behind making audio and video accessible:
 * Many people who are **Deaf** can read text well, and use _captions_.
 Some cannot, and prefer _sign language_.
 * Many people who are **hard of hearing** like to listen to the audio to hear what they can, and have _captions_ to fill in what they can't hear adequately.
-* Some people who have **trouble processing auditory information** also use _captions_.
-Many need _transcripts_ that they can read at their own pace.
+* Some people who have **difficulty processing auditory information** also use _captions_.
+Many need _transcripts_ so they can read at their own pace.
 * People who are **blind** need to know the relevant visual information in a video. _Audio description of visual information_ can be provided separate from the main video.
 * People who are **Deaf-blind** need the audio information and the visual information in text so they can read it with Braille.
 They need _descriptive transcripts_.
-* Some people have **trouble focusing when there is moving visual information**.
+* Some people **cannot focus and comprehend auditory or visual information** when there is changing visuals.
 For most videos, they also need _descriptive transcripts_.

 ## Aspects of Accessible Audio and Video